Mikej81/terraform-azure-f5-scca/README.md

   ```
 - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
 - See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.

+* Location and Region are currently hard coded, make sure to fix those..

 cleaning up PIP mappings for DO / AS3 since no PIPs...